shrikadam/attabot/README.md

-# ros2-gz-gym
+# Attabot
-A nifty sandbox for playing with ROS 2 and Gymnasium in a Gazebo environment
+A nifty sandbox for experimenting with robots in MuJoCo using text prompts